Date and Time

 Drink Menu

-Blind Tiger: Bourbon/Tequila, Demerara Syrup, Bitters, Orange Peel, Luxardo.
+Blind Tiger: Bourbon, Demerara Syrup, Bitters, Orange Peel, Luxardo.
 The term “blind tiger” was used to describe places where liquor was sold illegally during Prohibition!

-Courtland Underground: Vodka/Gin, Champagne, Demerara Syrup, Lemon.
+Courtland Underground: Vodka, Champagne, Demerara Syrup, Lemon.
 The name of this cocktail derives from the rumored tunnels that ran between Dunnigan’s and the courthouse!

-The Bee’s Knees: Gin/Bourbon, Locally Sourced Honey Syrup, Lemon.
+The Bee’s Knees: Gin, Locally Sourced Honey Syrup, Lemon.
 This drink was made popular during the 1920s!

-Scott’s Giggle Water: Vodka/Tequila, Fresh Blueberry, Artisan Basil Syrup, Club.
+Scott’s Giggle Water (mocktail): Fresh Blueberry, Artisan Basil Syrup, Club.
 “Scott’s Old Fields” was the original name for the Town of Bel Air, and “giggle water” was a slang term for alcohol during Prohibition.

 Dessert Cocktail